miguelgfierro/publications/bibtex/README.md

 The first step is to [install pandoc](http://pandoc.org/installing.html).
 The version I used is 1.19.2.1.
 The installation files for Linux, Mac and Windows can be found [here](https://github.com/jgm/pandoc/releases/tag/1.19.2.1).

-You need your cites in BibTeX format.
+You need your citations in BibTeX format.
 [Here](gonzalez-fierro2014thesis.bib) you have an example.

 Finally, you need a csl file.
 In [this repo](https://github.com/citation-style-language/styles) you will find a huge number of formats.
 In my case, I used a modification of the IEEE style: `ieee-with-url-mod.csl`.